The Modern Supply Chain Is Snapping

-When President Trump invoked the Defense Production Act on Wednesday, it was telling in two respects.
+When President Donald Trump invoked the Defense Production Act yesterday, it was telling in two respects.
 First, it showed that the full force of the federal government will be brought to bear in the manufacturing of vital medical supplies.
-Second, it underlined what has already become clear: the way our modern supply chain is built is incredibly fragile.
+Second, it underlined what has already become clear: The way our modern supply chain is built is incredibly fragile.

 Read: You’re likely to get the coronavirus